parklab/SCAN2/README.md

 Finally, you must supply the following arguments to `scan2 config` to use Eagle instead of SHAPEIT:
 * `--phaser eagle`
-* `--eagle-panel /path/to/eagle_1000g_panel` - this should be the directory created by the commands above.
+* `--eagle-refpanel path/to/eagle_1000g_panel` - this should be the directory created by the commands above.
 * `--eagle-genmap /path/to/genetic_map_hg38_withX.txt.gz`

 # Running the SCAN2 demo
 Download the demo chr22 BAMs.
-Our PTA data is only available through protected access at dbGaP.
-However, any sequencing data (whether single cell or not) can be used to test the pipeline installation.
+These files are aligned to GRCh37, so one must downloaded the GRCh37 external data files as directed above to run the demo.

-We provide the following publically available data for MDA-amplified single cells (Dong et al *Nature Methods* 2017) for the demo:
+We provide two MDA-amplified (not PTA-amplified!) single cell BAMs and one matched bulk from Dong et al. (*Nature Methods* 2017) for the demo.
+These are chosen (rather than our PTA data) because they are publicly available on SRA while our PTA cells are only available only through protected access at dbGaP.

 ```
 wget http://compbio.med.harvard.edu/scan-snv/hunamp.chr22.bam
 wget http://compbio.med.harvard.edu/scan-snv/hunamp.chr22.bam.bai